As anyone who has been in a job search for a while knows, being invited to a job interview is not something easily achieved.

 Show them you would be a great hire.
 Don't make these mistakes:

-Ask intelligent questions that indicate you have done some research, but don't ask a question that could be answered in 30 seconds with a Google search or a peek at their website's homepage.
+Ask intelligent questions that indicate you have done some research, but do NOT ask a question that could be answered in 30 seconds with a Google search or a peek at their website's homepage.

 Obvious lack of preparation is an opportunity crusher.
 And, lack of preparation usually becomes obvious quickly.